 Under section 1.1330 of the final rule the initial packer must maintain records including:

-· The commodity and variety (if applicable) of the received RAC
+· The commodity and variety (if applicable) of the received RAC· The date the RAC was received

 · The unit of measure and the quantity of the RAC received